Adderall Hotline for Addiction and Abuse

 • You need free advice and resources about your addiction or someone else’s addiction to Adderall.

-• You’re afraid that you or your loved one’s Adderall abuse is spiraling out of control.
+• You’re afraid that you or your loved one’s Adderall use is spiraling out of control.

-• You or your loved one cannot stop abusing Adderall, no matter how hard you (or they) try.
+• You or your loved one cannot stop using Adderall, no matter how hard you (or they) try.

-• You have a loved one, such as a child or spouse, whom you suspect is abusing Adderall, but you aren’t certain and would like some tips.
+• You have a loved one—such as a child or spouse—whom you suspect is misusing Adderall, but you aren’t certain and would like some tips.

-• You’d like to seek addiction treatment to drugs or alcohol in addition to Adderall.
+• You’d like to seek Adderall addiction treatment.

 • Manipulating Adderall’s format (e.g., crushing and snorting it).